 The Web Configurator allows easy Zyxel Device setup and management using an Internet browser.
-If your Zyxel Device is managed by the NCC or an AC, use this only for troubleshooting if you cannot connect to the Internet.
+If your Zyxel Device is managed by the NCC, use this only for troubleshooting if you cannot connect to the Internet.
 This User's Guide provides information about the Web Configurator.